CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/utility-contracts/math.md

 !!!deploy "Contract Source & Deployment"
     Source code for this contract is available on [Github](https://github.com/curvefi/twocrypto-ng/blob/main/contracts/main/CurveCryptoMathOptimized2.vy).
-    Full list of all deployments [here](../../../references/deployed-contracts.md#twocrypto-ng).
+    Full list of all deployments can be found [here](../../../references/deployed-contracts.md#twocrypto-ng).

 ## **AMM Math Functions**